RafLaf/FSL-benchmark-again/README.md

 We modified the sampler to only sample without replacement.
 Comparision with the predominent method was performed on the original branch of the repo.
 To recreate the experiments, follow the step below.

+You can compare your performance to our results.
+In order to ensure a correct task to task comparision check the results folder and measure correlation with your results.

 # Installation